Equips yourself with the valuable and in-demand skillset

-SCM-650: Supply Chain Management Concepts & Principles (3 credit hours)
+SCM-650: Principles of Supply Chain Management (3 credit hours)

-SCM-651: Transportation, Logistics & Distribution Management (3 credit hours)
+SCM-651: Analytics for Logistics and Distribution Management (3 credit hours)

-SCM-652: Strategic Cost, Design, Procurement and Contracts (3 credit hours)
+SCM-652: Strategic Cost, Procurement, and Supply Chain Finance (3 credit hours)

 You may choose from the following or other approved courses.

-SCM-655: Global Supply Operations Strategy (3 credit hours)
+ISM-667: Global Cyber Threat Analysis (3 credit hours)

 ISM-670: IT Disruptive Innovation Management (3 credit hours)

 ISM-671: Organizing Data for Analytics (3 credit hours)

 ISM-672: App Design and Programming (3 credit hours)